As many of you know, I’m a huge fan of goal setting. In fact, I believe it’s a huge part of your journey to financial freedom.

 Sure there are others, but in terms of getting a quick overall picture, I haven’t found one that I like better.

-We’ve gotten the question several times on Passive Income Docs whether it’s a good service to use and what the pros/cons are.
+We’ve gotten the question several times on Passive Income Docs about whether it’s a good service to use and what the pros/cons are.

 I decided to simply lay it out in a post and write a review of Personal Capital.